 More About Who We Are

 Galt has a rich agricultural history, dating back prior to European settlement.
-Yet, as the Galt urban landscape grows in size, the number of working farms around the area is in steep decline.
-Apple Creek Vineyard will have an opportunity to act as a leader through the establishment of an effective model of sustainable rural agriculture while linking other ongoing initiatives tied to academic programs.
-Individuals interested in learning how to grow one’s own food and to think critically about the way us as humans connect to and draw sustenance from our land through agriculture will have that opportunity.
-An Apple Creek Vineyard Farm would serve this purpose
+Apple Creek Vineyard has an opportunity to act as a leader through the establishment of an effective model of sustainable rural agriculture while linking other ongoing initiatives tied to academic programs.
+Individuals interested in learning how to grow one’s own food and to think critically about the way we as humans connect to and draw sustenance from our land through agriculture will have that opportunity.
+And Apple Creek Vineyard Farm would serve this purpose.

 The development of Apple Creek Vineyard is truly unique, as no other local community has a high-tech farm, within the rural environment that comprises an integral part of their food system.
 Our primary goal is to reach all local restaurants, stores, flea markets, and farmers markets, and schools and promote fresh and nutritious food while emphasizing the use of renewable resources and the conservation of soil and water to enhance environmental quality for the future through educational programs.